Pushpamk/materialui-component-sublime-autocomplete/README.md

 git clone https://github.com/Pushpamk/materialui-component-sublime-autocomplete.git
 ```

+OR

+Download and paste in Installed Packages from release.

 ### Usage

 **Props name autocompletion**: When inside double quotes of a class attribute (`class="[HERE]"`), suggestions will appear for all `uk-` classes.